 November 24: Arrival in Havana, transfer to hotel, orientation meeting, city tour, cultural options

-November 25 – 27: IPC Conference in Havana neighborhood of Vedado
+November 25 – 27: IPC Conference at the Pabellon Convention Center in the Havana neighborhood of Vedado

 November 28: Urban permaculture site visits